Flag of the United Arab Emirates: Flag of each emirate

-Each of the seven emirates within the United Arab Emirates belonged to either the Hinawi or Ghafiri tribal confederations; both had a red banner representing the Hashemite dynasty and allegiance to the prophet Muhammad.
-The Qawasim, although part of the Ghafiri, had their own flag (a green, white, and red banner) which used to distinguish them as a maritime power.
-In 1820, after the British Empire campaign on Ras Al Khaimah, six out of the seven emirates signed the General Maritime Treaty with the British Empire, which compelled them to be under the British Protectorate rule and protection in the region.
+Each of the seven emirates within the United Arab Emirates belonged to either the Hinawi or Ghafiri tribal confederations; both had a red banner representing the Hashemite dynasty and allegiance to the Prophet Muhammad.
+The Qawasim, although part of the Ghafiri, had their own flag (a green, white, and red banner) to distinguish themselves as a maritime power.
+In 1820, after the British Empire campaign on Ras Al Khaimah, six of the seven emirates signed the General Maritime Treaty with the British Empire, which compelled them to be a British Protectorate in the region.
 A white segment was imposed, to be added to each emirate's flag.
-At the time, Fujairah, not recognized as an emirate by the British and thus not a signatory of the 1820 general treaty, continued to use its plain red flag.
+Fujairah at the time was not recognized as an emirate by the British and thus not made signatory of the 1820 Treaty, so it continued to use its own plain red flag.

-On 6 November 1975, Sheikh Sultan bin Muhammad Al-Qasimi took down the British-imposed flag, the White Pierced Red flag, from Sharjah, stating:
+On 6 November 1975, Sheikh Sultan bin Muhammad Al-Qasimi of Sharjah took down the British-imposed "White Pierced Red flag" for his emirate, stating:

 After defeating the Al-Qawasim tribe, the British occupiers gave the Qawasim this flag to replace their own flag, which used to have three horizontal colours: green, white and red from top to bottom, with a Quranic inscription 'A victory from Allah and an imminent conquest' on the white part.
 The loss of our national flag occurred on Saturday 8 January 1820.
 So what I have done now is restore dignity to the citizens of Sharjah of today and to the citizens of Sharjah of the past, all of whom have been forced to salute the flag of the very aggressors who had removed our own flag, a flag that had symbolized the struggle of Al-Qawasim.

 On 15 November 1975, Ajman, Umm Al Quwain, and Fujairah followed suit and replaced their flags with the federation flag.
 Soon after, the flags of the other emirates were lowered and the UAE flag was raised.